Stilmant/ChronoClean/docs/IMPLEMENTATION_SPEC_v0.5.md

 ## Overview

-v0.5 focuses on large libraries and NAS environments.
-It delivers performance optimizations (parallel scanning, memory-efficient iteration), metadata caching, and headless/task-scheduler friendly workflows suitable for Synology DSM.
+v0.5 focuses on safer and clearer user workflows.
+It introduces an explicit report/plan split, interactive review, and safety gates.
+It also tracks the planned conditional rename mode for "garbage" filenames while keeping renaming optional.

 ---